ChameleonCloud/docs/source/technical/baremetal.rst

       The Allocate Floating IP dialog

 #.
-Your newly allocated Floating IP address will be automatically selected.
+The correct value for "Port to be associated" should already be selected.
 You may click the *Associate* button.

    .. figure:: baremetal/associate_ip.png
       :alt: The Manage Floating IP Associations dialog with an IP selected

       The Manage Floating IP Associations dialog with an IP selected

 #.
-You will be returned to the *Instances* page.
-Your instance should now display its allocated Floating IP address.
+You will be sent back to the instance list, where you can see the *floating IP* attached to the instance (you may need to refresh your browser to see the *floating IP*).

    .. figure:: baremetal/instanceswithip.png
       :alt: An instance with an allocated Floating IP